ThisUsernameStillDoesntExist/IA54-Drones-Swarm/README.md

 - maybe ignore collisions, and set a boolean when a drone is landed, to stop its motors and consumption
 - clean everything obsolete (including physicsengine class parts)
 - optimize performances (try to remove costly synchronize)
-- resolve charge conflict with
+- resolve charge conflict with several drones at dockstation (communicate)

 - It would be better and more consistent to work only with continuous space, at least to check whether a drone has arrived to a particular location